Kimmy BloemersHead Softball Coach

-In 2014, Coach Kimmy Bloemers begins her eighth season at Palm Beach Atlantic University as the head softball coach.
+Coach Kimmy Bloemers begins her ninth season at Palm Beach Atlantic University as the head softball coach in 2015.

 The Sailfish are coming off a 27-win campaign in 2013 while freshman Lindsey Johnson became the program’s first-ever National Fastpitch Coaches Association (NFCA) All-American third-team selection following her record-breaking rookie season.

 Bloemers has marked many milestones with the Sailfish.
 Her best season as head coach came in 2010 when her team made program history by reaching the NCAA (National Collegiate Athletic Association) South Regional Tournament Championship while finishing that year with a program-best 36-13 record.

 The 2010 season also saw the PBA softball team collect its first-ever NCAA All-Region and All-American selection when senior pitcher Ashley Jones was named to the Daktronics All-Region team and a Daktronics All-American Honorable Mention.

 In recognition of her outstanding coaching accomplishments following the 2010 season, Bloemers was a finalist for both an Athena Award and the Palm Beach County Sports Commission's College Coach of the Year Award.

 After finishing as the National Christian College Athletic Association (NCCAA) Championship Runner-Up in 2008, Bloemers’ squad came back the following season to claim the program’s first NCCAA National title with an undefeated run through the NCCAA postseason.
 For her efforts, Bloemers was named the NCCAA National Coach of the Year.